-- Are you blaming your wife unfairly for your own unhappiness?
+Are you blaming your wife unfairly for your own unhappiness?
 Sometimes what we really need is to pay more attention to our own needs and take better care of our own well being instead of expecting our partner to do it.

-2. Be honest with her
+2. Be honest with your partner

 3. Admit your flaws

 Nobody is perfect – that’s just being human.
 But it’s all too easy to blame your wife for everything wrong in your marriage without looking at your own behavior.

 4. Identify and communicate your needs

 Identifying and communicating your needs, and encouraging your wife to do the same, can help mend your marriage.
 Sometimes a problem is as simple as not communicating your needs clearly, and thus not having them met.
-Be honest with yourselves and each other about what you each need from the relationship.

-5. Learn each other’s relationship style
+5. Learn each other’s relationship style and love language

 Some need a lot of physical affection.
 Some show love by making sweet gestures, others show it by doing practical things like taking out the trash.
 Get to know each other’s relationship style so you can understand each other better.

 6. Learn healthy communication

 Healthy communication is important at every stage of marriage and never more so than when you are trying to save one.

 7. Ask the right questions

 Instead, try asking your wife questions such as “what would make you happier in our marriage?
 How can I be a better partner to you?”, and encourage her to ask you the same questions in return.

 8. Make time for each other

 Make time each week to do something you both enjoy (pick something that doesn’t generally cause arguments!)
-Take a little time each day to check in with each other and just talk about yourselves and each other, instead of about work, family or your problems.
+Take a little time each day to check in with each other and just talk about yourselves and each other, instead of about work, family, or your problems.

 9. Try something new